OmbaAwad/OmbaAwad/README.md

 <h1 align="center">Hi 👋, I'm Awad Burhan</h1>
+<h3 align="center">I'm a seasoned Data Analyst with a passion for harnessing the power of data to drive business decisions.
+With a strong foundation in Telecommunications Engineering and a Master's degree in Mechatronics, I bring a unique blend of technical expertise and analytical skills to the table.
+Currently, I'm expanding my knowledge and skills by pursuing the IBM Data Engineering Professional Certificate program.
-<h3 align="center">I'm passionate Data Analyst. with 9 Years of experience.
-Expert in SQL, Power BI, Microsoft Excel and Python.
+I'm Expert in SQL, Power BI, Microsoft Excel and Python.
 Talented performer, creative, consistent team player with exemplary multitasking skills, excellent t interpersonal and soft skills.
-I have proven track record of achieving goals.</h3>
+I have proven track record of achieving goals.
+I'm always eager to collaborate with talented individuals and explore new opportunities..</h3>

 - 🔭 I’m currently working on **Face Recognition**